 A permit is also not required for:

 If you are selling in the course of trade you must not make any representation that any part of the proceeds of sale will be devoted to any charitable purpose.
 Selling is only permitted in a street if you hold a street trading consent issued by us.

-Further information can also be found on the Charities Commission website.
+Further information can also be found on the Charity Commission website.